-- 1. The district must have an approved four year old at-risk program. - 2.
+- 1. The district must have an approved four year old at-risk program (now known as an Early Learning Kansans Program) - 2.
 District did not exceed the approved number of pupils. - 3.
 Students met the enrolled and attending provisions. - 4.
 Children were four years old - 5.
 Verify documentation for each child's eligibility in the program.